'Sharp to the Flat' Musical

 After working hard on the implementation of a purchasing system Sam Ferrara finds that his job as a buyer is no longer needed.
 He has unwittingly been the architect of his own demise.
-He has some redundancy pay but he is tired and disillusioned of the corporate world.
+He has some redundancy pay but he is tired and disillusioned with the corporate world.
 He wants to take a break but he doesn't want to fritter away his windfall.
 If he was to rent his house out he could live modestly from the income, but then where would he live himself?...

 For Amanda life seems to be on the up at last, but she doesn't realise that he good fortune is largely down to Sam.
 It feels like there is someone watching over her and her Christian friend Claire is only too happy to explain to her who that it, and that's what Amanda now believes too.
-Sam is furious that God is getting the credit for his kindnesses and when the whole story unravels and the truth is reveled Amanda is left to face a crisis of faith and to work out what had been truth and what lies.
+Sam is furious that God is getting the credit for his kindnesses and when the whole story unravels and the truth is reveled Amanda is left to face a crisis of faith and to work out what had been truth and what are lies.

 As all their stories unfold what is revealed is not only amusing but both heart-warming and disturbing, heart-wrenching and inspiring.